 Hardiness zones

-Sunset 6-24
+Sunset

 USDA 5-11

-Landscape Use: Background, textural accent, container plant, Spanish or Mediterranean architecture
+Landscape Use: Background, textural accent, container plant, Spanish or Mediterranean architecture.

-Seasonal color: Flower stalks in early summer.
+Seasonal color: Flower stalks during early summer.

 Temperature: Banana yucca is hardy to -20oF and thrives in lower desert heat.